-Many are finding out the hard way that when it comes to protecting creative collateral; copyright is law.
+Many are finding out, the hard way, that when it comes to protecting creative collateral, copyright is the law.
 And, copyright laws can and are being enforced online.

 I am not an attorney.
 Nor do I play one on T.V.
-But I can help you avoid potential problems based on guiding clients for over 25 years about the issues involved in using others work.
-Hopefully, this effort will help you from finding out the hard way that copyright is alive and well online.
+But I can help you avoid potential problems based on guiding clients for over 25 years about the issues involved in using others’ work.
+Hopefully, this effort will help you avoid finding out the hard way that copyright is alive and well online.

 Can I right click, save anything online and use it how I wish?

 This is a perfect example of just because you can doesn’t mean you do.
 Those graphics or files were created by someone out there.

 They legally attained the copyright upon that file’s creation.
 Therefore, without specific permission to use that file or graphic (or you purchased the right to use it), you have no right to take it and use it as you please.